ElPatatone/GPU-computing-lab/gpu-architecture/rtx2060/README.md

 - 30 SMs = 30x2 = 60 warps per cycle
 - Total threads GPU can handle = 60x32 = 1920 threads per cycle = 1920 cuda cores

+However the `RTX 2060` has a max number of resident threads per SM of `1024`, these are in what I would describe as a waiting room so when one thread stalls or waits for data to come back, another thread can immediatly start running.

 In the code example the kernel is launched with:
 - 262144 threads
 - 32 threads per block